vegaprotocol/vega/cmd/scenariorunner/README.md

 Currently the available instructions and their syntax are closely coupled with the public API types exposed by the `trading-core`.

 This document will get updated with a proposed API for the scenario runner.
-Once it's in place it will be easier to assure forward comaptibility and move to calling the core API directly once it's available.
-It should also simplfy the instruction syntax.

 As the project matures the plan is to move it to a separate repository.